csaf-poc/csaf_distribution/docs/client-certificate-setup.md

 a web browser.

 ### Configure nginx
-Assuming the relevant server block is in `/etc/nginx/sites-enabled/default`, adjust it like shown in the following example:
+Assuming the relevant server block is in `/etc/nginx/sites-enabled/default` and the CA used to verify the client certificates is under `/etc/ssl/`, adjust it like shown in the following example:

 ```